FUZOMA

 FUZOMA is accessible.

 The project was started at a primary school for the Deaf in Kenya.
-It works for the neediest learners, and it works on the oldest computers.
+It works for the neediest learners, and it works on the oldest computers (tested on a 386 with 8MB RAM!).

 FUZOMA is unique.